nimicWh/physics-based-chiller-digital-twin/README.md

 Unlike simplified calculators or purely data-driven models, this project focuses on **physics-based equipment modelling**, enabling realistic simulation of system behaviour, operating conditions, equipment performance, and engineering KPIs.

+Note: All information sources, coding and findings are researches from internet.
+They contributes to the build up of this project.
 ---

 # Features